madhyastha/neurohackweek2017/_episodes/01-first-part.md

 Practically, in neurohackweek AWS will provide you the computers and storage that you need to conduct your analyses.
-We will give you login information so that you can learn how to use AWS without worrying about charges appearing on your credit card.
+We will give you login credentials so that you can learn how to use AWS without worrying about having to provide a credit card.

 ### Logging in to the AWS console using your neurohackweek credentials